sihyeon/CodeAlmanac/README.md

  [ What 2 do ] is so powerful schedular application for dramatic people.

-# so, we confidently say, "JUST USE IT, RIGHT NOW.
+# so, we confidently say
+# "JUST USE IT, RIGHT NOW.
 THEN YOU'LL HAVE PERFECT DAYS."